 Denny started as a staff announcer and music director for WCCO® Radio and WCCO-FM.
 Today he is the “MVP of WCCO®” because of the variety of duties he has performed.

 Denny has hosted several Holiday Vacations tours.
-Join Denny and WCCO Radio Good Neighbor listeners on this fabulous trip of a lifetime.
+Join Denny and WCCO® Radio Good Neighbor listeners on this wonderful tour.

 You can earn a $100 Travel Show Credit good for your trip with Holiday Vacations by simply clicking the photo or the button below and watching the online travel show!
 The show is about 10 minutes long and at the end, you’ll have the ability to submit and receive your credit to be applied to this or any Holiday Vacations tour.